red-hat-data-services/NeMo-Guardrails/docs/getting-started/tutorials/nemoguard-topiccontrol-deployment.md

     $NIM_IMAGE
 ```

-### Use TopicControl NIM Microservice in NeMo Guardrails App
+### Use NeMo Topic Control in the NeMo Guardrails App

-A locally running TopicControl NIM microservice exposes the standard OpenAI interface on the `v1/chat/completions` endpoint.
+A locally running Topic Control NIM exposes the standard OpenAI interface on the `v1/chat/completions` endpoint.
 NeMo Guardrails provides out-of-the-box support for engines that support the standard LLM interfaces.
-In Guardrails configuration, use the engine `nim` for the TopicControl NIM microservice as follows.
+In the Guardrails configuration, use the engine `nim` for the Topic Control NIM as follows.

 ```yaml
 models: